-a) that the Board of the Association set up a full fledged program department known as the Aboriginal Land Claims and Research Department. b) that the department employ a qualified administrator to head it up and such other full time staff and consultants as are necessary to achieve the objectives of a negotiated settlement c)that the board give top priority to this program and to ensure this appoint a managing committee to be responsible for the day to day operation of the program.
+a) that the Board of the Association set up a full fledged program department known as the Aboriginal Land Claims and Research Department.

+b) that the department employ a qualified administrator to head it up and such other full time staff and consultants as are necessary to achieve the objectives of a negotiated settlement.

+c) that the board give top priority to this program and to ensure this appoint a managing committee to be responsible for the day to day operation of the program.

-d)the membership of the managing committee consist of four interested board members, one of whom is a member of the executive who will act as chairman of the committee, plus two other interested members selected at large.
+d) the membership of the managing committee consist of four interested board members, one of whom is a member of the executive who will act as chairman of the committee, plus two other interested members selected at large.

-plus two order interested memores selected a large, eight at the committee be left with the responsibility to decide on such matters as the hiring of staff, the location of the program office, and the implementation of general policy directions decided on by the membership and the board.
+e) that the committee be left with the responsibility to decide on such matters as the hiring of staff, the location of the program office, and the implementation of general policy directions decided on by the membership and the board.